Jansencky/algorithms/DOCUMENTATION.md

    The function takes an m x n matrix of non-negative integers representing the height of each unit cell in a continent and return the position with parameters.

+   ### maze_search:
+   The function takes BFS from (0,0) of the grid and get the minimum number of steps needed to get to the lower right column.

 4. Are exceptions taken into account in the given measurements?